katalyst/tables/README.md

 ## Usage

 This gem provides entry points for backend and frontend concerns:
-* `Katalyst::TableComponent` can be used render encapsulated tables.
+* `Katalyst::TableComponent` can be used render encapsulated tables,
+* `Katalyst::SummaryTableComponent` can be used render a record using the table syntax,
-* `Katalyst::Tables::Frontend` provides `table_with` for inline table generation
+* `Katalyst::Tables::Frontend` provides `table_with` for inline table generation,
-* `Katalyst::Tables::Collection::Base` provides a default entry point for building collections in your controller actions.
+* `Katalyst::Tables::Collection::Base` provides a default entry point for building collections in your controller actions

 ### Frontend